BrianShiroe/yolov11-collision-fire-smoke-detection/README.md

-# 🚨 Accident & Disaster Detection Model using YOLOv11
+# 🚨 Collision, Fire, and Smoke Detection Model using YOLOv11
 This repository contains object detection models trained to detect **accidents** and **natural disasters** using YOLOv11.
 The system is part of a broader initiative to improve real-time disaster and accident response through automated monitoring of CCTV feeds.
 The model training includes detection for car collision, fire, and smoke.

 ### 🧠 Model Descriptions